technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 11 - Ask Copilot for data from your model.md

 **Note –** Accordingly you can analyse the data and ask copilot the questions to retrieve the answers about the model.
 You can filter by year to know the details.

+**Summary** - Congratulations!!
+You have successfully learnt about querying Copilot with questions regarding your model and checking your answers